 Disclaimer – I’m not a doctor and any information/advice I give is purely based on my own circumstances and experiences.
 Please consult a medical professional if you want further advice or read the literature available.
 Some of the photos below may make for uncomfortable viewing.
+Living with Lupus is my own personal story.

 I was always the one with no energy whilst growing up.
 The one who was always tired, who could sleep all day and then nap and then still feel exhausted.
 I could’ve spent all day lying on the sofa and still fallen into bed absolutely wiped out at night.